bifurcation/percy/README.md

 percy
 =====

-This repo is for a Go module implementing chunks of the [PERC](https://tools.ietf.org/wg/perc) architecture for secure conferencing.
+This repo is for a Go module implementing a minimal subset of the [PERC](https://tools.ietf.org/wg/perc) architecture for secure conferencing.

-Things that are in progress now:
+Right now, we have the following components available:

-* An MDD that can selectively forward DTLS packets to a KMF and switch SRTP packets between endpoints.
+* An skeleton MD in Go that can discriminate between STUN, DTLS, and SRTP packets and forward them appropriately.
+In the long run:

-Things that might be done in the future:

-* A KMF that can set up associations with endpoints

-* An endpoint implementation
+  * STUN packets should be handled directly by the MD
+  * DTLS packets should be forwarded between the client and the KD
+  * SRTP packets should be broadcast to conference participants

+* A CGo wrapper around [OpenSSL](https://github.com/openssl/openssl)
+  that provides DTLS negotiation.

+* A CGo wrapper around [libsrtp](https://github.com/cisco/libstrp)
+  that provides SRTP encryption / decryption.

+* A small WebRTC app that demonstrates one-to-one media between two peers, relayed via this server.

+Right now, 1-1 "conferencing" works, via the simple WebRTC app included.
+But that's just because the only thing the server does right now is switch packets.
+(It doesn't even give different treatment to different packet classes.)

+In order to get conferencing working (even without PERC), we would
+need:

+* STUN termination, which requires reading the SDP offer sent by a connecting endpoint toget the ICE `ufrag` and `pwd` attributes

+* DTLS termination, which requires synthesizing the SDP answer for the conference to set the `setup` and `fingerprint` attributes.

+* SRTP re-encryption, to bridge between different DTLS associations.

+Once we have those pieces in place, transitioning to PERC is a simple matter of the KD lying to the MD -- telling it to use AES-GCM when in fact AES-GCM-double was negotiated.

 ## Quickstart